What about “godly” and “he” when it refers to a deity?

 Should You Capitalize ‘He’ When it Refers to God?

 Stacey from Boise, Idaho, wanted to know whether she should capitalize the pronouns “he,” “his,” and “him” when they refer to God.

-I have certainly heard the rule that pronouns referring to a deity should be capitalized, but the style guides I checked (including some with a religious bent) recommend using lowercase and note that some versions of the Bible (including the King James Version and the New International Version) use lowercase pronouns to refer to God (3, 4, 5, 6, 7).
-Ultimately, it's a style choice, but the most common style seems to be to keep them lowercase.
+I’ve certainly heard the rule that pronouns referring to a deity should be capitalized, but most of the style guides I checked (including some with a religious bent) recommend using lowercase and note that some versions of the Bible (including the King James Version and the New International Version) use lowercase pronouns to refer to God (3, 4, 5, 6, 7).
+Ultimately, it's a style choice, and some religious publications do capitalize the pronouns (1), but the most common style seems to be to keep them lowercase.

 Jessica from Las Vegas, Nevada, asked whether she should capitalize the word "atheist."

 The names of religions and their followers are capitalized.
 So you capitalize the words “Christianity” and “Christians,” “Buddhism” and “Buddhists,” “Hinduism” and “Hindus,” and so on.
 The followers of Islam are called Muslims, and again, both words are capitalized.

 On the other hand, words that describe people who don’t follow a religion, such as "atheist" or "agnostic," are not capitalized.
 They aren’t names as much as they are descriptions of a philosophy.